Ludington State Park 2024: Stunning Beaches, Lighthouse, Sand Dunes, Hiking & Camping Make this a Must-Do Destination

 The beach by the beach house has a parking lot that often fills to capacity in the summertime.
 If that happens, try to find an alternate parking spot along the road or in a day-use section of the park.

 The only downside to this beach is what created it in the first place – wind.
-Ludington is a notoriously windy spot in the mitten.
+Ludington is a notoriously windy spot in the Mitten.
 If you visit on a day where the winds are too strong on Lake Michigan, opt for Hamlin Lake Beach.

 Ludington State Park Beach Beach House